 Locking a Word document sounds simple - but when sensitive information is on the line, is it really secure enough?

-Password-protecting a document can help stop unwanted access - but it isn’t a perfect shield.
+Password-protecting a document can help stop unwanted access - but it is not a perfect shield.

-Let's go through the steps for locking files on different devices, explain what happens behind the scenes, and explore safer alternatives for sharing private information.
+Below we walk through the steps for locking files on different devices, what happens behind the scenes, and safer alternatives for sharing private information.

 How To Lock a Word Document